 I immediately blocked his number and deleted his details from the database.
 That day didn't go well, and to this day, I remember how shocked I was.

 That episode was one of the many ones that followed in my career.
-I got an appointment from a client, and I travelled to his place, changing public transport thrice, skipping breakfast, and what did I find upon reaching there?
+I got an appointment from a client, and I traveled to his place, changing public transport thrice, skipping breakfast, and what did I find upon reaching there?
 The person hasn't reached the office.
 I had to wait for hours to be able to meet them.

-Initially, this behaviour bothered me—a lot.
-But I learnt over time that if I pay any heed to them, my job will suffer.
+Initially, this behavior bothered me—a lot.
+But I learned over time that if I pay any heed to them, my job will suffer.
 So I focussed on ignoring them.
 I stopped minding when someone made me wait for hours after giving an appointment.
 There were some excellent clients as well.
 They invited me to a meeting and were cordial throughout the time.
 Some even offered me lunch.

 So yes, there are bad days in sales, there are worse days, and then there are some good days that make you feel satisfied for choosing this career.
 The joy of signing a client feels lovely.
 Knowing that you have won over the trust of the opposite person is worth all the lows you had to pass through to reach here.

 Data is the coal of the 21st century, and in your field, data need not be restricted to large excel sheets occupying your D drive.
 You need to take some subjective information about the market you are in that can only be assimilated by the human brain.

 As a salesperson, you need to be aware of the events unfolding in your industry.
 You need to make connections so strong that you are always on top of the information.

 You need to know what your competitor is doing, their marketing strategy, their way of dealing with clients, whom they are meeting, their prices, everything.

 To establish such a robust intel circuit, you need to spend a considerable amount of time in the market.
 To ensure no one forgets you, you need to: